 The Trustees also examined how dispersant chemicals affected organisms.
 By themselves, the chemical dispersants used during the Deepwater Horizon response are considerably less toxic to fish than the oil itself.
-However, when dispersants are added to waterborne oil, they allow more of the toxic components of oil to mix into the water.
+However, adding dispersants to waterborne oil results in more of the toxic components of oil mixing into the water.